wlswotmd/gef/docs/FAQ.md

 ## Will each GEF command be more accurate if I have `vmlinux` with debug symbols?
 No, whether `vmlinux` includes debug information has no effect on GEF behavior.

-GEF always uses its own resolved address with `kallsyms-remote`.
+GEF always uses its own resolved address with `ksymaddr-remote`.
 It also performs its own heuristic structure member detection in each command.

 ## Does GEF support i386 16-bit mode (real mode)?